 Test your backups!

-We recommend that you maintain an operations manual for each database.
+We recommend that you document your backup and restore procedures and keep a copy of the documentation in your run book.
+We also recommend that you maintain an operations manual for each database.
 This operations manual should document the location of the backups, backup device names (if any), and the amount of time that is required to restore the test backups.

 More about backup tasks